 \section{Charge Measurement from Branes}

-The operator realized by the hanging 5-brane measures the charge of the endpoint of the Wilson line realized by the D3-brane.
+The operator realized by the hanging 5-brane measures the charge of the end point of the Wilson line realized by the D3-brane.
 This can also be understood in terms of a Hanany-Witten transition \cite{Hanany:1996ie}.
-The symmetry operator is realized by a bound state of a D5-brane and a KK monopole, but only the former participates in the relevant Hanany-Witten move.
+Only the D5-brane inside the D5-KK bound state participates in the Hanany-Witten move.

-For definiteness, we take a D5-brane wrapping $\Sigma^2 \subset S^5$, extending along $x^0$, $x^1$, $x^2$, and along an arc $\gamma^1$ in the 2d plane spanned by $x^3$ and the $AdS_5$ radial coordinate $z$.
-In contrast, the D3-brane wraps $\Sigma^3 \subset S^5$ and extends along $z$.
-We start with a configuration in which the D3-brane sits at the left of the hanging D5-brane in the $x^3$ direction.
+For definiteness, we take a D5-brane wrapping $\Sigma^2 \subset S^5$, extending along $x^0$, $x^1$, $x^2$, and along an arc $\gamma^1$ in the 2D plane spanned by $x^3$ and the $AdS_5$ radial coordinate $z$.
+The D3-brane wraps $\Sigma^3 \subset S^5$ and extends along $z$.
+Initially the D3-brane sits to the left of the hanging D5-brane in the $x^3$ direction.
 If we bring the D3-brane to the other side of the D5-brane, an F1-string is created.
-Its worldsheet consists of a semidisk in the $x^3$-$z$ plane, bounded by the arc $\gamma^1$ and the conformal boundary of $AdS_5$ \cite{Calvo:2025kjh} (see Figure \ref{fig:unlinking}).
-Internally, the F1-string is supported on the intersection of $\Sigma^3$ and $\Sigma^2$.
-We assume that $\Sigma^3$, $\Sigma^2$ intersect transversely, and denote by $\Sigma^3 \cdot \Sigma^2$ their intersection number.
+Its world sheet is a semidisk in the $x^3$-$z$ plane, bounded by $\gamma^1$ and the conformal boundary of $AdS_5$ \cite{Calvo:2025kjh} (see Fig.~\ref{fig:unlinking}).
+Internally, the F1-string is supported on the intersection of $\Sigma^3$, $\Sigma^2$.
+We assume $\Sigma^3$ intersects transversely with $\Sigma^2$, and denote by $\Sigma^3 \cdot \Sigma^2$ their intersection~number.